omidkorat/claude-watch/README.md

 chmod +x "Claude Watch.command"
 ```

+### Finder launcher

+macOS users can start Claude Watch directly from Finder using the included `Claude Watch.command` launcher.

-You can then double-click `Claude Watch.command` in Finder to start Claude Watch in Terminal.
+After cloning the repository, simply double-click `Claude Watch.command` in Finder to start Claude Watch in Terminal.

 The launcher: